scottlamb/moonfire-nvr/guide/troubleshooting.md

 While Moonfire NVR is running, logs will be written to stderr.

-   * When running `moonfire-nvr config`, you typically should redirect stderr to a text file to avoid poor interaction between the interactive stdout output and the logging.
+   * When running the configuration UI, you typically should redirect stderr to a text file to avoid poor interaction between the interactive stdout output and the logging.
+If you use the recommended `nvr config 2>debug-log` command, output will be in the `debug-log` file.
+   * When running detached through Docker, Docker saves the logs for you.
+     Try `nvr logs` or `docker logs moonfire-nvr`.
    * When running through systemd, stderr will be redirected to the journal.
      Try `sudo journalctl --unit moonfire-nvr` to view the logs.
 You also likely want to set `MOONFIRE_FORMAT=google-systemd` to format logs as